GautierBlandin/software-craftmanship/frontend/project-structure.frontend.md

 # Structuring a frontend project

+## Disclaimer

+March 2025 edit: I mostly stand by this, but it can be simplified and made less heavy in many cases.

 ## Folder structure

 Let's start by looking at the overall folder structure, then we will break it down.